1

 Slow-Cooker Chorizo Breakfast Casserole

 My kids ask for this hearty slow-cook casserole for breakfast and dinner.
-I’ve served it with white country gravy or salsa.
+You can serve it with salsa or white country gravy.
 It’s delightful either way. —Cindy Pruitt, Grove, Oklahoma

 Green Chile Ribs